Vertex Nomination in Richly Attributed Networks

 \section{Simulations and Experiments}

-We turn now to a brief experimental exploration of the vertex nomination problem as applied to both simulated and real data.
+We turn now to a brief experimental exploration of the VN problem as applied to both simulated and real data.
 We consider a VN scheme based on spectral clustering, which we denote $\vnase$.
 We refer the reader to \cite{agterberg2019vertex} for details and a further exploration of this scheme in an adversarial version of vertex nomination without node or edge features.

 In our experiments, edge features will appear as edge weights or edge directions, while vertex features will take the form of feature matrices $\bx$ and $\by$, following the notation of previous sections.
 The scheme $\vnase$ proceeds as follows.
 Note that we have assumed $n=m$ for simplicity, but the procedure can be extended to pairs of differently-sized networks in a straight-forward manner. \begin{itemize} \item[i.]
 Pass the edge weights to ranks, and augment the diagonal of the adjacency matrix by setting $A_{i,i} =\sum_{j\neq i} A_{i,j}/(n-1)$ \cite{tang2018connectome}; see Appendix \ref{sec:ptrda} for detail. \item[ii.]
-Embed the two networks into a common Euclidean space, $\mathbb{R}^d$ using Adjacency Spectral Embedding (ASE) \cite{sussman2014consistent} (see Appendix \ref{sec:ASE} for details).
+Embed the two networks into a common Euclidean space, $\mathbb{R}^d$ using Adjacency Spectral Embedding \cite{sussman2014consistent}; see Appendix \ref{sec:ASE} for details.

 The embedding dimension $d$ is chosen by estimating the elbow in the scree plots of the adjacency matrices of the networks $G_1$ and $G_2$ \cite{zhu2006automatic}, taking $d$ to be the larger of the two elbows.

 Applying ASE to an $n$-vertex graph results in a mapping of the $n$ vertices in the graph to points in $\mathbb{R}^d$.
 We denote the embeddings of graphs $G_1$ and $G_2$ by $\widehat{X}_1,\widehat{X}_2 \in \mathbb{R}^{n \times d}$, respectively, with the $i$-th row of each of these matrices corresponding to the embedding of the $i$-th vertex in its corresponding network.